Fast Quantum Algorithms for Trace Distance Estimation: Introduction

-\paragraph{Sample access} Our second result is {Algorithm \ref{algo:sample}}, given identical copies, with sample complexity $\widetilde O\rbra{r^2/\varepsilon^5}$, while no prior explicit sample complexity is known for this task.
+Suppose that identical copies of $\rho$ and $\sigma$ are directly given.
+Our second result is {Algorithm \ref{algo:sample}}, given identical copies, with sample complexity $\widetilde O\rbra{r^2/\varepsilon^5}$, while no prior explicit sample complexity is known for this task.
 This is done by modifying {Algorithm \ref{algo:purified}} via the technique of density matrix exponentiation \cite{LMR14,KLL+17}, inspired by \cite{GP22}.

-A related problem --- quantum state certification with respect to trace distance given identical copies was studied in \cite{BOW19} (see also \cite{GL20} for the case of purified access), which is to distinguish between the cases $T\rbra*{\rho, \sigma} = 0$ or $T\rbra*{\rho, \sigma} > \varepsilon$ with a promise that it is in either case.
+A related problem --- quantum state certification with respect to trace distance given identical copies was studied in \cite{BOW19} (see also \cite{GL20} for the case of purified access), which is to distinguish between the cases $T\rbra{\rho, \sigma} = 0$ or $T\rbra{\rho, \sigma} > \varepsilon$ with a promise that it is in either case.
 For low-rank quantum states, the sample complexity of state certification was shown in \cite{BOW19} to be $\Theta\rbra{r/\varepsilon^2}$.
-Note that low-rank state certification can be solved by low-rank trace distance estimation; however, it is not known whether the converse is possible. {Algorithm \ref{algo:sample}} implies a quantum algorithm, given identical copies, for low-rank state certification with time complexity $\widetilde O\rbra{r^2/\varepsilon^5 \cdot \log\rbra*{N}}$, compared to the approach by \cite{BOW19} with time complexity $\widetilde O\rbra{ r^3/\varepsilon^6 + r/\varepsilon^2 \cdot \log\rbra*{N} }$ (as noted in \cite{Wri22}, this is obtained by weak Schur sampling, cf.\ \cite{MdW16}, with the best known quantum Fourier transform over the symmetric group \cite{KS16}), though with a slightly higher sample complexity than \cite{BOW19}.
+Note that low-rank state certification can be solved by low-rank trace distance estimation; however, it is not known whether the converse is possible. {Algorithm \ref{algo:sample}} implies a quantum algorithm, given identical copies, for low-rank state certification with time complexity $\widetilde O\rbra{r^2/\varepsilon^5 \cdot \log\rbra{N}}$, compared to the approach by \cite{BOW19} with time complexity $\widetilde O\rbra{ r^3/\varepsilon^6 + r/\varepsilon^2 \cdot \log\rbra{N} }$ (as noted in \cite{Wri22}, this is obtained by weak Schur sampling, cf.\ \cite{MdW16}, with the best known quantum Fourier transform over symmetric groups \cite{KS16}), though with a slightly higher sample complexity than \cite{BOW19}.
 We compare them in Table \ref{tab:cmp-certification}.